What Are Hydroponic Systems and How Do They Work?

 Posted by

-Hydroponics is the art of gardening without soil.
-Hydroponics is a Latin word meaning “working water.”
-In the absence of soil, water goes to work providing nutrients, hydration, and oxygen to plant life.
+Hydroponics, a Latin word meaning “working water,” is the art of gardening without soil.
+In the absence of soil, water works to provide nutrients, hydration, and oxygen to plant life.
 From watermelons to jalapeños to orchids, plants flourish under the careful regimen of hydroponics.
 Using minimal space, 90% less water than traditional agriculture, and ingenious design, hydroponic gardens grow beautiful fruits and flowers in half the time.

 What is hydroponics?